-- 10. Intake screen backwash water may be discharged from this facility. - 11.
-To reduce the pollutants in stormwater associated with industrial activity that is discharged through the external outfalls, the permittee shall maintain good housekeeping measures for all exposed areas that are potential sources of pollution.
+- 7. The permittee shall not store coal, soil nor other similar erodible materials in a manner in which runoff is uncontrolled, nor conduct construction activities in a manner which produces uncontrolled runoff unless such uncontrolled runoff has been specifically approved by SCDHEC.
+"Uncontrolled" shall mean without sedimentation basin or other controls approved by SCDHEC. - 8.
+Intake screen backwash water may be discharged from this facility. - 9.
+To reduce the pollutants in stormwater associated with industrial activity that is discharged through outfalls 001 and 002, the permittee shall maintain good housekeeping measures for all exposed areas that are potential sources of pollution.
 General housekeeping measures include cleaning of areas where material/debris may accumulate, especially areas where material loading and unloading, storage, handling, and processing occur; regular site grading to maintain/improve swales, buffers, etc.; sweeping/brushing impervious areas; regular cleaning/maintenance of drainage ditches to ensure proper site drainage.
-Other stormwater outfalls that are not combined with wastewater should be covered under the NPDES General Permit for Storm Water Associated with Industrial Activity via number SCR003626. - 12.
+Other stormwater outfalls that are not combined with wastewater should be covered under the NPDES General Permit for Storm Water Associated with Industrial Activity via number SCR003832. - 10.
 The permittee shall certify that the pond(s) provide(s) the necessary minimum wet weather detention volume to contain the combined volume of all direct rainfall, all rainfall runoff to the pond resulting from the 10-year 24-hour rainfall event, and maximum dry weather plant waste flows which could occur during a 24-hr period.
 This volume shall be calculated between the top of the sediment level and the minimum overflow discharge elevation.
 All data necessary to support this certification shall be maintained on-site and shall be available for inspection by SCDHEC personnel.
-The certification shall be submitted with each permit renewal application. - 13.
-Until such time as the Department makes a final best technology available (BTA) determination for the cooling water intake structure, the permittee shall comply with the interim BTA requirements of daily inspecting and ensuring the automatic rotation and cleaning of the traveling intake screens, which should happen continuously while the intake is in operation, and cleaning out the traveling screen catch basin as needed.
-This is not required when the cooling water intake system is not in operation. - 14.
+The certification shall be submitted with each permit renewal application. - 11.
+Until such time as the Department makes a final best technology available (BTA) determination for the cooling water intake structure, the permittee shall comply with the interim BTA requirements of rotating and cleaning the intake screens weekly (Monday-Friday) from January-September and daily during the fall (October-December) and the manual function check will be performed weekly during intake withdrawal operation.
+This is not required when the system is inoperable due to maintenance requirements. - 12.
 Nothing in this permit authorizes "take" for the purposes of a facility's compliance with the Endangered Species Act.
-For the purposes of this condition, "take" is defined in the Endangered Species Act to mean "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct." - 15.
-CCR Surface Impoundment Requirements - a.
-CCR Surface Impoundment Operation and Maintenance - (1) CCR surface impoundments used to hold or treat wastewater shall be operated and maintained to minimize the discharge of pollutants to waters of the State, except as authorized under this permit. - (2) Operation and maintenance of these types of impoundments shall be in accordance with Regulation 61-9.122, the South Carolina Pollution Control Act and all other relevant State and Federal regulations, including 40 CFR 257 Subpart D.
+For the purposes of this condition, "take" is defined in the Endangered Species Act to mean "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct." - 13. a.
+An electric generating unit shall qualify as a low utilization electric generating unit or permanently ceasing the combustion of coal by December 31, 2028, if such qualification would have been demonstrated absent the following qualifying event: - (1) An emergency order issued by the Department of Energy under Section 202(c) of the Federal Power Act, - (2) A reliability must run agreement issued by a Public Utility Commission, or - (3) Any other reliability-related order or agreement issued by a competent electricity regulator (e.g., an independent system operator) which results in that electric generating unit operating in a way not contemplated when the certification was made; or